OleVik/grav-theme-project-space/README.md

 - [ ] Open a pull request
 ```

+Note that the theme expects notes to be in Markdown-files named `post.md`, not `default.md`, as seen [here](https://github.com/OleVik/grav-skeleton-project-space/tree/master/pages/projects).
 The headers `color` and `taxonomy` are completely optional, and only the former affects the styling of the note. `taxonomy.category` should be a string, not a list. `taxonomy.tag` should, however, be a list of tags. `color` may be one of:

 - `white`: White
 - `red`: Red